marcoHomeStudio/Esp8266_StripLed/README.md

 # config.json file

-All the parameters are store in the file config.json store in the data partition.
+All the parameters are store in the file config.json store in the data partition:

 {
    "init":true,
    "APname":"Esp8266-StripLed",
    "APkey":"123456789",
    "ESPhostname":"<YOUR HOSTNAME>",